vcvpaiva/vcvpaiva.github.io/_pubs/2015-Unilog.md

 ---
-type: article
+type: abstract
 authors:
   - Samuel Gomes da Silva
   - Valeria de Paiva
 title: "Dialectica Categories, Cardinalities of the Continuum and Combinatorics of Ideals"
-journal: "Handbook of the 5th World Congress and School on Universal Logic"
-note: "Proceedings of the Symposium on Logical Foundations of Computer Science (LFCS 2016)"
+journal: "Handbook of the 5th World Congress and School on Universal Logic" Handbook of the 5th World Congress and School on Universal LogicHandbook of the 5th World Congress and School on Universal Logic"
 date: 2016-01-06
 resource:
-  type: pdf-report
+  type: pdf
   pdf-url: includes/pubs/Unilog-2015.pdf

 ---